Mictlāntēcutli: Myths

 In Aztec mythology, after Quetzalcoatl and Tezcatlipoca created the world, they put their creation in order and placed Mictlantecuhtli and his wife, Mictecacihuatl, in the underworld.

-According to Aztec legend, the twin gods Quetzalcoatl and Xolotl were sent by the other gods to steal the bones of the previous generation of gods from Mictlantecuhtli.
+According to Aztec legend, the twin gods Quetzalcoatl and Xolotl were sent by the other gods to steal the bones of the previous generation of humans from Mictlantecuhtli.
 The god of the underworld sought to block Quetzalcoatl's escape with the bones and, although he failed, he forced Quetzalcoatl to drop the bones, which were scattered and broken by the fall.
 The shattered bones were collected by Quetzalcoatl and carried back to the land of the living, where the gods transformed them into the various races of mortals.

 When a person died, they were interred with grave goods, which they carried with them on the long and dangerous journey to the underworld.
 Upon arrival in Mictlan these goods were offered to Mictlantecuhtli and his wife.

 In another myth, the shrewd god of death agrees to give the bones to Quetzalcóatl if he can completely finish what would appear to be a simple test.
 The god informs Quetzalcóatl that he has to travel through his kingdom four times, while a shell sounds out like a trumpet.
 However, in place of giving Quetzalcóatl the shell from Mictlantecuhtl he gives him a normal shell, without holes in it.
 In order to not be mocked, Quetzalcóatl beckons the worms to come out and perforate the shell, thus creating holes.
 He then calls the bees to enter the shell and to make it sound out like a trumpet.
 (As an emblem of his power over wind and life, Quetzalcóatl is commonly depicted wearing a cut shell over his chest, this shell represents the same shell that Ehécatl, the god of the wind, wears).

 Whilst listening to the roar of the trumpet, Mictlantecuhtl, at first, decides to allow Quetzalcóatl to take all of the bones from the last creation, but then quickly changes his mind.
 Nevertheless, Quetzalcóatl is more astute than Mictlantecuhtl and his minions and escapes with the bones.
 Mictlantecuhtli, now very angry, orders his followers to create a very deep pit.
 While Quetzalcóatl is running away with the bones he is startled by a quail, which causes him to fall into the pit.
 He falls into the pit and dies (or so it would appear), and is subsequently tormented by the animal (the quail), and the bones he is carrying are scattered.
 The quail then begins to gnaw on the bones.

-Despite the fall Quetzalcóatl is eventually revived and gathers all of the broken bones.
+Despite the fall, Quetzalcóatl is eventually revived and gathers all of the broken bones.
 It is for this reason that people today come in all different sizes.
 Once he has escaped from the underworld, Quetzalcóatl carries the precious cargo to Tamoanchan, a place of miraculous origin.